tastytea/hashboot/README.md

 * Make hashboot executable
 * Place hashboot anywhere in ${PATH}
 * Install the appropriate init script
-* If applicable, copy kernel-hook to /etc/kernel/post{inst,rm}.d/zzz-hashboot (make sure it is called after all other hooks)
+* If applicable, copy `hooks/kernel-postinst` to /etc/kernel/post{inst,rm}.d/zzz-hashboot
+(make sure it is called after all other hooks)
 * To generate the manpage, install [asciidoc](http://asciidoc.org/) and run `build_manpage.sh`.